Online Metric Matching: Beyond the Worst Case: Introduction

+As our main result, we propose a generic framework to designing algorithms for online metric matching that leverages information on future uncertainty provided in the form of predicted request locations.
+Our framework operates by enhancing an arbitrary algorithm $\calA$ that does not use additional information.
+As a key feature of our framework, the enhancement only invokes $\calA$ in a black-box manner without imposing technical assumptions on $\calA$.

+More specifically, given a prediction of request locations, for an arbitrary algorithm $\calA$ that does not use predictions, we can convert $\calA$ into an enhanced algorithm $\calA'$ that bases its matching decisions on both the prediction and $\calA$'s strategy, and the performance of $\calA'$ depends jointly on the prediction accuracy and $\calA$'s performance (\Cref{thm:alg-with-addi-info}).

+We then demonstrate the effectiveness of our framework by applying it to the semi-stochastic and prediction settings, following by our additional results for the adversarial setting.

+\paragraph{Semi-Stochastic Setting.} For the semi-stochastic setting where servers are adversarially chosen and requests are independently drawn from a known distribution $\mathbb{D}$, by sampling from $\bbD$ to generate a prediction of request locations, we apply our generic framework to reduce the semi-stochastic setting to the stochastic setting where all servers and requests are independently drawn from $\mathbb{D}$.
+Specifically, given an algorithm $\calA$ for the stochastic setting and balanced markets, we can use $\calA$ in a black-box manner to derive an algorithm $\calA'$ for the semi-stochastic setting and unbalanced markets (\Cref{thm:framework-stocas-advers}).
+Moreover, if the markets for the semi-stochastic setting are balanced, $\calA'$ inherits the competitive ratio of $\calA$ up to a constant factor.
+Next, we describe our concrete results in the semi-stochastic setting obtained by combining our reduction with the recent progress in the stochastic setting~\cite{DBLP:conf/sigecom/Kanoria22,DBLP:conf/sigecom/ChenKKZ23}.

-\paragraph{Multiplicative bound (competitive ratio).} We first introduce the competitive ratio results for the Euclidean space $[0, 1]^d$ achieved by combining our reduction with algorithms of prior work, which are summarized in \prettyref{tab:results-cr}.
-Recall that the competitive ratio of an algorithm is defined as the worst ratio between the cost incurred by the algorithm and the optimal offline cost, and can be viewed as a multiplicative guarantee.
-We start by showing that combining our reduction with the Hierarchical Greedy algorithm of \cite{DBLP:conf/sigecom/Kanoria22} leads to an $O(1)$-competitive algorithm in balanced markets for all $d \geq 1$ with adversarial servers and uniformly distributed requests (\prettyref{thm:bal-uni}).
+We first introduce the competitive ratio results for the Euclidean metric $[0, 1]^d$, which are summarized in \Cref{tab:results-cr}.
+Prior to our work, the best competitive ratio achieved for balanced markets with general metrics and distributions is $O((\log \log \log n)^2)$, and the same algorithm is $O(1)$-competitive for tree metrics~\cite{DBLP:conf/icalp/GuptaGPW19}.
+We start by showing that combining our reduction with the algorithm of \cite{DBLP:conf/sigecom/Kanoria22} leads to an $O(1)$-competitive algorithm for all $d \geq 1$ in balanced markets and the semi-stochastic setting with the uniform distribution (\Cref{thm:bal-uni}).